Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

 {\em Discussion.}---

-Our neutron diffraction results finally resolve the SDW state in NbFe$_2$: (i) satellite peaks are found at all compositions in the temperature ranges in which bulk signatures of magnetic order had previously been recorded; (ii) the nearly resolution limited SDW Bragg peak widths represent long-range order, in contrast to what would be expected for a spin glass \cite{bin86a}; (iii) the satellite peaks are typical of incommensurate long-range modulation along the $c$-axis, with a pitch in the range $\lambda_{\rm SDW}\approx 50-100$\,\AA; (iv) the SDW ordered moment is very small, $\mu_{\rm s}\approx0.05$\,$\mu_{\rm B}/(\mbox{Fe atom})$, and our data is consistent with it being directed along the $c$-axis.
-We also find that the ordering wavevector depends on composition and temperature, with a tendency towards longer wavelengths close to the FM transition, and some hysteresis of the ordering wavevector on the SDW side of the SDW-FM transition.

-This delicate SDW state occurs in a narrow composition and temperature range attached to the threshold of FM order (Fig. \ref{figure1}).
-Because the SDW-FM transition is first order, the emergence of the SDW state masks the FM QCP and buries it inside an SDW dome.
-The close connection between modulated and uniform magnetic order in NbFe$_2$ is striking.
+The delicate SDW state of the Nb$_{1-y}$Fe$_{2+y}$ system occurs in a narrow composition and temperature range attached to the threshold of FM order (Fig. \ref{figure_1}).
+Because the SDW-FM transition is first order, the emergence of the SDW state masks the FM QCP and buries it inside a SDW dome.
+Our neutron diffraction results have revealed the following main characteristics of the SDW state: (i) an incommensurate ordering wavevector $\fatq_{\rm SDW}$ with its striking dependence on $y$ and $T$, (ii) the long range nature in contrast to what would be expected for a spin glass \cite{bin86a}, and (iii) a small linearly polarised ordered moment.
 The small ordered moments, which contrast with the large fluctuating moments $\mu_{\rm eff}\approx1$\,$\mu_{\rm B}$ derived from the temperature dependence of the magnetic susceptibility, and the linearly polarized rather than helical order suggest that the SDW state should be understood within a band picture, not a local moment picture.
+However, the $y$ and $T$ dependent values of $\fatq_{\rm SDW}$ cannot be explained based on the electronic band structure alone.

 Within density functional theory (DFT), the implications of the electronic band structure for magnetic order have been examined in detail.
 Direct total energy calculations for different ordering patterns \cite{sub10a,tom10a,nea11a} suggest that energy differences between a number of magnetic ground states are very small.
-Moreover, the wavevector dependence of the bare band structure derived susceptibility $\chi_{\fatq}$ or Lindhard function \cite{sub10a,tom10a} is not consistent with the long-wavelength SDW order reported here as it does not feature a significant enhancement towards $\fatq_{\rm SDW}$, suggesting that SDW order in NbFe$_2$ has a more subtle origin.
+Moreover, the wavevector dependence of the bare band structure derived susceptibility $\chi_{\fatq}^{(0)}$ or Lindhard function \cite{sub10a,tom10a} is not consistent with the long-wavelength SDW order reported here as it does not feature a significant enhancement near the measured $\fatq_{\rm SDW}$ range, suggesting that SDW order in NbFe$_2$ has a more subtle origin.
+The observed dependence of $q_{\rm SDW}$ (Fig.~\ref{figure_3}c), which decreases as the FM state is approached, indicates that $\chi_q$ is strongly modified by order parameter fluctuations on the threshold of FM.